zzdglz/OOP_QA/tools.md

 ## GNU Make
 Make is an essential tool for writing a large program.
 It can find makefile files and efficiently compile linked source files.

+## Jupyter lab
+Jupyterlab is the next generation of web-based interface developed by jupyter team for jupyter project.
+Compared with jupyter notebook, it is more integrated, flexible and extensible.
+It supports more than 100 languages [2], supports the integration of multiple documents, and realizes the new workflow of interactive computing.

+If jupyter notebook is like an interactive notebook, then jupyter lab is more like an interactive vscode.
+In addition, jupyterlab is very powerful.
+You can deploy it on the cloud server.
+Whether it's a computer, tablet or mobile phone, you only need a browser to access it remotely.